 Majority say their firms implementing cloud services: Survey

-New Delhi: As cloud computing is changing the way IT solutions are delivered, majority of professionals say their organisations are planning to implement or working on a cloud-related initiative in the next 12 months, a survey by virtualisation solutions firm VMware said today.
+New Delhi: As cloud computing is changing the way IT solutions are delivered, majority of professionals say their organisations are planning to implement or working on a cloud-related initiative in the next 12 months, a survey by virtualisation solutions firm VMware said on Tuesday.

 An interesting trend according to the VMware Cloud Index 2013 is that Indian organisations are turning to IT to help them grow the business in the current economic environment.

 IT is seen as a change enabler and source of business value for organisations by 85 percent of the respondents, it added.

 In terms of the top business priorities in India over the next 12 months, the study said 87 percent of the IT decision makers put improving the quality and capabilities of their products and 85 percent pointed to addressing the rising expectations of customers and improving customer satisfaction.

 The study also shows that the current perception of IT remains positive in India with 63 percent of respondents noting that the perceived credibility, influence and power of the CIO in their organisation is increasing.

 "Business priorities are clearly shifting at a time when optimism is slowly returning to the Indian economy," VMware India Managing Director T Srinivasan said.